 Rules for Startups Raising Capital in the Midwest – Part 3: Institutional Funding/Venture Capital – Building Your Investor List

 Note: “Rules for Startups Raising Capital in the Midwest” is a multi-part Entrepreneur Toolkit series based on Rev1 Ventures Capital Access Learning Lab.
-We suggest you review the preceding sections: Part 1 – Basic Information on venture capital, Part 2 – capital planning worksheet, as background to Part 3.
-Access Part 4 – due diligence here.
+We suggest you review the preceding sections: Part 1 – Basic Information on Venture Capital and Part 2 – Capital Planning Worksheet, and the next sections: Part 4 – Due Diligence, and Part 5 – Investor Outreach.

 Sooner or later, you may have to raise capital.
 This toolkit series offers proven tips and techniques.